Politics

 This course comprises the theoretical analysis of the interaction between human beings within domestic society and between states.

-The first year focuses on the structures and processes within the British political system.
-The first unit includes the role of democracy and participation, the operation of different electoral systems throughout the UK, the policies of the main political parties and the role of pressure groups.
-It is an exciting time to be studying politics due to the changing political landscape and the rapid change within and between political parties.
-The second unit focuses on the structure of the British political system in terms of the constitution, the role of the Prime Minister and the Cabinet, and the role of the judiciary.
-The second year focuses on the relationship between sovereign states, in a system where there is no superior authority over matters which they consider of vital interest.
-It analyses the nature of this system – the rules and forces governing the behaviour of states, the factors that lead to military conflict or peaceful cooperation, and the current trends towards both a more integrated and a more fragmented world.
+The second year focuses on Global Politics - the relationship between sovereign states, in a system where there is no superior authority over matters which they consider of vital interest.
+In a world of increasing international conflict, we analyse the nature of the international political system – the rules and forces governing the behaviour of states, the factors that lead to military conflict or peaceful cooperation, and the current trends towards either a more integrated or a more fragmented world.

 Examination Board